Thomas-Delany/Thomas-Delany/readme.md

 Hi, I'm Thomas Delany,

-Backend Alchemist conjuring robust and scalable web experiences with PHP & Laravel.
-On the Frontend Frontier, I wield JavaScript, React, Bootstrap, and Tailwind to craft captivating user interfaces.
-My digital playground?
-The mighty Linux!

-Currently venturing into the world of CRM development, with a focused path toward the Salesforce ecosystem.
-I'm actively studying for the Salesforce Platform Developer I certification, building skills in Apex, Lightning Web Components (LWC), and SOQL to architect next-generation enterprise solutions.
+I’m a Salesforce full-stack developer with hands-on experience in designing and building robust web applications and CRM integrations.
+On the backend, I specialize in PHP with Laravel, creating scalable APIs and efficient data workflows.
+On the frontend, I develop modern, responsive interfaces using JavaScript, React, Bootstrap, and Tailwind CSS.
+In the Salesforce ecosystem, I build custom business logic using Apex, design dynamic user experiences with Lightning Web Components (LWC), and work confidently with SOQL and SOSL to handle complex data requirements.
+I’m actively expanding my Salesforce skill set with real-world development experience and am on the path toward Platform Developer I certification.

 ## Check Out My Work